Azure/portaldocs/portal-sdk/generated/top-ap-cli.md

 To customize rule levels off/warn/error additional rules you have full control of of all content within your own .eslintrc* this follows the eslintrc schema and is documented at [configuring rules](https://eslint.org/docs/user-guide/configuring#configuring-rules).
 The rule set you may be most interested in customizing for your specific team are documented [here - typescript-eslint rules](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin#supported-rules).
 We view the recommended set of rules as being extension developer community driven with the oversight of the azure portal team, if you believe rule configurations should be different/added in the recommeneded set please reach out to us to discuss.

 Before turning a rule off globally its worth considering just disabling the rule on the specific instance in the source file where it is flagged, at the same time it may be worth creating a work item to remediate the issue - this is particularly important for the custom azure portal rules i.e @microsoft/azureportal/* rules.
-To disble a rule for a specific occurence see the inline comment syntax documentation - [disabling rules with inline comments](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments).
+To disble a rule for a specific occurrence see the inline comment syntax documentation - [disabling rules with inline comments](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments).

-If you have authored your own eslint plugin or custom ruleset please reach out to us as we would like to understand if it makese sense to role those rules into @microsoft/eslint-plugin-azureportal to enable all teams to use them.
+If you have authored your own eslint plugin or custom ruleset please reach out to us as we would like to understand if it makes sense to role those rules into @microsoft/eslint-plugin-azureportal to enable all teams to use them.
 You can supply paths to your custom rulesets to the ap CLI using apCliConfig.json lintCustomRules property.
 Each rule in the collection will be supplied to eslint as a --rulesdir. example config

 ```json
 {